Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   Now you will move the neccesary files into the newly created containers.
 These files are the raw events used by the data generator as well as scripts that will be called by the Azure Data Factory pipeline.
   - Select the *data* container
+  - Download the files in the [rawevents folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/rawevents) locally on your machine.
-  - Click ***Upload*** at the top of the container blade and copy the contents
+  - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of rawevent on your machine.
-  - Download the files in the [rawevents folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/rawevents) locally, then choose the local files and select **Upload**.
+  - Select the files and click **Upload**.
   - Select the *scripts* container
   - Click ***Upload*** at the top of the container blade and copy the contents
   - Dowload the files in the [scripts/datafactory/scripts_adls folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactory) locally then choose